tamu-edu/DCCE/README.md

 # Distinguishable Calling Context Encoding (DCCE)

+## Development Environment
+Every experiment in DCCE is done on top of the docker based development environment by Sungkeun.
+Please setup [dev-env](https://github.com/ksungkeun84/dev-env.git) first and clone this repository inside the docker container.

+Once you log in the dev-env docker container, activate conda with the following command
+    $ conda activate dcce

 ## Set Environment Variables
 In the root directory of DCCE, run following command.

     $ source setup_env.sh

-By default, llvm in ${DCCE_ROOT}/SVF/llvm-10.0.0.obj is used.
-However, if you have issue with llvm, you need to modify LLVM_DIR in ${DCCE_ROOT}/SVF/setup.sh with llvm installed in your system.
-After sourcing the environments, you are going to use `run-dcce` program to use DCCE project.
+After sourcing the environments, you are going to use `run-dcce.py` program to use DCCE project.

 ## Build SVF, runtime, and test program
-    $ run-dcce -build
+    $ python run-dcce.py -build

 ## Target benchmarks
 This project requires the bitcode of target benchmarks.
-By running `run-dcce -build`, the test program (${DCCE_ROOT}/tests/test.cc} is compiled and the bit code is stored in ${DCCE_ROOT}/bitcode/test.bc.
+By running `python run-dcce.py -build`, the test program (${DCCE_ROOT}/tests/test.cc} is compiled and the bit code is stored in ${DCCE_ROOT}/bitcode/test.bc.
 You can play with it first and use realistic benchmarks like SPEC later.
-After you prepare other bitcodes, you need to update `benches` variable in `run-dcce` which is the main program to use DCCE.
+After you prepare other bitcodes, you need to update `benches` variable in `run-dcce.py` which is the main program to use DCCE.

 ## Run wpa to genrate call graphes.
-    $ run-dcce -callgraph
+    $ python run-dcce.py -callgraph

 Output files will be stored in ${DCCE_ROOT/output/callgraph.

     $ ls output/callgraph